Flotomate/product_docs/source/admin/admin-user-management/manage-requester.rst

    can mark a Requestor as VIP if he/she is a critical person in the organization.
 This gives him/her the following benefits:

    a.
-Tickets created by him/her have the VIP label.
-They are treated
+Tickets created with the VIP label can be treated
       with priority by the Technicians.

    b.
 Specific Workflows, SLAs, and Reports can be created for VIPs.

+-  The **Logon Name** is the Workstation user-name of the Requester.
+   The field value is used for auto-assigning the Requester's workstation to his/her name.
+The assignment happens during asset discovery. :ref:`Learn more <Preference>`.

--  You can create custom fields that allow you to store additional information. :doc:`Learn More (see Custom Fields) <admin-customization>`
+-  You can create custom fields that allow you to store additional information. :ref:`Learn More (see Custom Fields) <requestor-custom-field>`

 -  When you are done filling in the details, hit **Add**.